Prigoistic/Cognito/News/README.md

 # Cognito News App

-A modern news application that provides up-to-date news from various categories using the NewsAPI.
+A modern, responsive news application built with React that delivers categorized news content with a beautiful user interface and dark mode support.

 ## Features